 The O.K. confirmed the establishment of the requested five Oasis Companies.
 They should be ready for departure on 18 May.

-Regarding total losses on 15th Naval Transport Squadron, see report Quartermaster 1 Tripoli.
+Regarding total losses suffered on 15th Naval Transport Squadron, see report Quartermaster 1 Tripoli.

 A clear violation of the Italian High Command’s instructions and the direct order given by the Italian Commander the night before.
 Rommel was subordinate to the Italian command.